No "Scream" but plenty of darkness at UK Munch show

 In the Tate, "Vampire" from 1893 is freely adapted in "Vampire in the Forest" from 1916-18, while "The Sick Child", which draws on the memories of his own sister's death of tuberculosis when he was a teenager, was revisited many times throughout his life.

-The artist was a keen photographer, with self-portraits and pictures of his paintings among his favorite subjects.
+The artist was a keen photographer, with self-portraits and pictures of his paintings among his favourite subjects.

 The exhibition also screens a five-minute film from 1927 that recorded street scenes, landscapes, friends and the artist himself, while Munch kept a close track of current affairs after returning to Norway in 1909 despite a relatively secluded life.

-Cinematic and photographic techniques clearly found their way into his paintings, as in "Workers on Their Way Home" featuring a crowd of ghoulish laborers set against an exaggerated perspective lurching towards the viewer.
+Cinematic and photographic techniques clearly found their way into his paintings, as in "Workers on Their Way Home" featuring a crowd of ghoulish labourers set against an exaggerated perspective lurching towards the viewer.

 In "Panic in Oslo" (1917) he portrays waves of unrest that swept neutral Norway towards the end of World War One prompted by fears of shortages, while in "Execution" (1929) he depicts a soldier shooting unarmed civilians in cold blood.